 • As with all small ring gauge cigars, you have to be wary of the ash falling off at inopportune times and in less than ideal places.

 • Likewise, you have to be a little more aware of getting into a rhythm when it comes to puffing on the cigar.
-There’s a balance you’re looking to acheive between keeping it burning but not getting it too hot.
+There’s a balance you’re looking to achieve between keeping it burning but not getting it too hot.

 • The Crux website includes this tidbit, “Crux Cigars is bringing you unique cigars from Nicaragua, Dominican Republic and Honduras.”
 So far all five releases have been from Plasencia Cigars S.A.